gerryw1389/gerryw1389.github.io/_posts/2016-05-23-gfi-snmp-checks-failing.md

    - Open up Dell Open Manage or HP Insight and see what's generating the error.

 2. Download the newest driver or firmware related to it.
 For Perc Adapters, download the newest driver under the &#8220;SAS-Raid&#8221; section.
-For a &#8220;Storport out of date&#8221; error, go to [http://support.microsoft.com/kb/932755/en-us](https://support.microsoft.com/en-us/kb/932755) and install that.
+For a &#8220;Storport out of date&#8221; error, go to (link dead, search yourself) and install that.
 The Dell site doesn't have it.

 3. For &#8220;Processor Temperature Fail&#8221;, check to see if it's an older server.
 If it is, bump the check up to &#8220;400&#8221; instead of &#8220;350&#8221; through the check's settings in the agent.
 If it fails again, you will need to have the customer open up the server and blast it with air duster.